 The common name crab spiders brings to mind an arachnid with a round body surrounded by four pairs of legs.
 It’s a physical description that mimics the look of a crab.
 That initial visual serves as a generally good descriptive starting point for three North American spider families that have crab spider as a common name.

-Many individual specimens across the three families share a similar body color pattern, i.e., white bodies with red stripes or green stripes, yellow bodies.
+Many individual flower crab spiders across the three families share a similar body color pattern, i.e., white or yellow bodies with red stripes or green stripes.
 Therefore, it’s important to note that crab spider identification for these three genera relies primarily on eye pattern.
 Having a good macro lens for the camera is all it takes to start the identification process.

 The name flower spider formally applies to the Goldenrod Crab Spider (Misumena vatia).
 Females are typically three times larger and consequently receive more noticed than the male.